April 20th

 Session Details Arrow Icon

 In today’s fast-paced and disruptive manufacturing environment, quality is no longer just a department—it’s a strategic lever for resilience, customer trust, and long-term growth.
 From luxury cosmetics to industrial production, organizations must embed quality into every layer of operations while balancing cost pressures, supply chain complexity, and sustainability demands.
-In this keynote, Berenice Vettore shares how Estée Lauder elevates quality as a brand-defining strength, and what all manufacturers can learn from integrating quality excellence with strategic business goals.
+In this keynote, Daniel shares how Estée Lauder elevates quality as a brand-defining strength, and what all manufacturers can learn from integrating quality excellence with strategic business goals.

 • Beyond Compliance: How to elevate quality from a cost of doing business to a differentiator that drives brand trust and competitive advantage.